 Where do I find inspiration?
-Honestly, it comes from everywhere - which is why I strive to be a travelling sponge.
-Live like a Monk for a day at a Buddhist Temple in South Korea?
+Honestly, it comes from everywhere - which is why I strive to be a traveling sponge.
+Live like a monk for a day at a Buddhist temple in South Korea?
 Sure!
-Cartalk and political discourse with Cuban taxi drivers in mid-century Chevys?
+Car-talk and political discourse with Cuban taxi drivers in mid-century Chevys?
 Count me in!
 Being open to experiences refills my Creativity tank with insights to approach problems differently.
 No worries for those not bitten by the travel bug.
 You can find a wealth of ideas in books, the internet, or even your grocery store - if you pay attention.

 “People with connections across structural holes [gaps in social networks] have early access to diverse, often contradictory, information and interpretations, which gives them a competitive advantage in seeing and developing good ideas.

 ...This is not creativity born of genius; it is creativity as an import-export business.
 An idea mundane in one group can be a valuable insight in another.”

 There are many great examples of this in the field of Biomimicry.
 Velcro was famously inspired by a Swiss engineer who noticed how the hook shape of burrs stuck to his dog’s fur and applied it to textiles.
 Today, there are multiple teams researching the movement of snakes and applying it to robots that could search and rescue in dangerous terrain.
 Even the name, Cross-Pollinator, is borrowed from the botanist’s vocabulary.